Property Taxes, Purchase Fees and Stamp Duty in France

 French Property Taxes

 The “taxe FONCIERE” is the LAND tax that is imposed on a property owner on the 1st of January each year, the price for this depends on the region you live, the amount of land owned and what the local rental values are.
-It is usually much cheaper that in the UK.
+It is usually much cheaper than in the UK.

 Paying the Deposit

-The ‘compromis de vente’ is drawn fairly early and you have a 10 day cooling off period from the signature date before you are legally committed.
-At this stage you still haven’t paid the deposit, only when you have returned the compromis de vente duly signed to the notaire in France.
+The ‘compromis de vente’ is drawn fairly early and you have a 10-day cooling-off period from the signature date before you are legally committed.
+At this stage, you still haven’t paid the deposit; only when you have returned the compromis de vente duly signed to the notaire in France.

 Legal or Notaire Fees

 The legal fees are called ‘frais de Notaires’ or notary fees, they are usually around 6-7% of the net selling price, and include the stamp duty.
-You can easily estimate the notaire fees will be with our handy legal fees calculator.
+You can easily estimate the notaire fees with our handy legal fees calculator.

 Estate Agency Fees

-These are called ‘frais d’agence’ in french, and remember that the estate agency fee is included in the listed price on the website.
-They can sometimes be listed as FAI or HAI on some french immobiliers websites.
+These are called ‘frais d’agence’ in French, and remember that the estate agency fee is included in the listed price on the website.
+They can sometimes be listed as FAI or HAI on some French immobiliers’ websites.
 There’s nothing extra to pay to work with us or any of the real estate agents in our network.

 House Insurance is Compulsory

 It’s worth noting that house insurance (content and liability) is compulsory on completion.
-This means that the notaire or agent will not give you the keys of your dream house if it doesn’t have a suitable insurance cover when you have signed on the dotted line.
+This means that the notaire or agent will not give you the keys to your dream house if it doesn’t have a suitable insurance cover when you have signed on the dotted line.
 Take a look at our French insurance services.

 About Wealth Tax

-For our investors and chateau buyers, from 1st January 2018, the scope of wealth tax is limited to real estate assets only, thus, any savings or investments, including life insurance policies, are exempt from wealth tax.
-The previous threshold of €1,300,000 remains and the scale rates of wealth tax remain the same as before.
+For our investors and chateau buyers, from 1st January 2018, the scope of wealth tax is limited to real estate assets only; thus, any savings or investments, including life insurance policies, are exempt from wealth tax.
+The previous threshold of €1,300,000 remains, and the scale rates of wealth tax remain the same as before.

 French Tax Experts